 The Notes of each Series will be in either bearer form, with or without interest coupons attached, or registered form, without interest coupons attached.
-Bearer Notes will be issued outside the United States in reliance on Regulation S under the Securities Act (Regulation S) and Registered Notes will be issued both outside the United States in reliance on the exemption from registration provided by Regulation S and within the United States in reliance on Rule 144A or otherwise in private transactions that are exempt from the registration requirements of the Securities Act.
+Bearer Notes will be issued outside the United States to non-U.S. persons in reliance on Regulation S under the Securities Act (Regulation S) and Registered Notes will be issued both in "offshore transactions" to non-U.S. persons in reliance on the exemption from registration provided by Regulation S, to "qualified institutional buyers" within the meaning of Rule 144A under the Securities Act (QIBs) in reliance on Rule 144A or otherwise in private transactions that are exempt from the registration requirements of the Securities Act.